AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 7. Delete a downloaded file.

     You can delete a downloaded file during the download or after the download is complete.
-Example:
+Sample code:

     ```
     // Delete the file by using the downloader.